Private sector employees

 Under the UAE National Programme for Happiness and Positivity, MoHRE launched a series of initiatives for labour happiness.
 These initiatives include: Happiest Work Environment, Best Labour Accommodation, Happiest Bus and Happiness SIM.
 The Best Labour Accommodation initiative aims to comply with and fulfill the Manual of the General Criteria for the Workers' Accommodation.

-As per the Ministerial Resolution No. 591 of 2016 concerning the commitment of establishments, establishments with 50 or more workers, where the wage of each worker is less than AED 2000 per month, must provide accommodation for its workers.
+As per the Ministerial Resolution No. 591 of 2016 concerning the commitment of establishments (PDF file), establishments with 50 or more workers, where the wage of each worker is less than AED 2000 per month, must provide accommodation for its workers.

 Abu Dhabi and Dubai applies compulsory insurance coverage for all employees: nationals and expatriate residents.
 Read about insurance in the health section.